-I currently work at eSpecial Needs, and I write blogs for part of my job as a marketing coordinator. https://www.especialneeds.com/blog/increase-attention-spans-active-seating/
+I currently work at eSpecial Needs, and I write blogs and research articles for part of my job as a marketing coordinator. https://www.especialneeds.com/blog/increase-attention-spans-active-seating/

 This piece entails an interview I had for my internship with the Archdiocese of St. Louis with the director of the office of Young Adult Ministry.

 The second link is an article that I wrote for The Odyssey Online, which is a collegiate lifestyle website that has a branch of Rockhurst University writers.
 I wrote for this website for almost three years, and I have continually produced 500-word articles.
 The article that I have chosen to link to below is a lifestyle article that I wrote that regards the peculiarities of dating in college.
 I really liked writing articles about dating, even though I really suck at it.
 This particular article, while it may not be pertinent to you, was very well received for my particular audience base, as I have found that millennials in the university level have a difficult time with finding security in themselves.
 While I understand that The Odyssey Online is a website that was mainly designed for click-bait type articles that are filled with GIF’s and things that the audience is supposed to relate to, I make a conscious effort, as a writer for the website, to make my articles meaningful and appealing to a variety of audiences by using a combination of elevated and simplistic diction.